qichao1129/DoorDash_BIE/Exercise_QichaoLiu.md

 ### 2. Make a recommendation of how we should include search as part of the funnel and modify your SQL script and include it in your final table.

 Search is the functionality of the DoorDash to help the user find their interested restaurant/food.
 The best way to decide how to include use of search is to figure out how the use of search impact conversion funnel.
-Based on the data analysis, sometime, user will go from Homge_page event to Search event then to the Store_page event rather than go directly from home_page to store_page.
+Based on the data analysis, sometime user will go from Homge_page to Search_event then to the Store_page rather than go directly from home_page to store_page.

 #### A. Checking the search conversion rate to different steps by using following query